 Learn more about Forums

 Message boards represent a simple alternative to forums.
-You can use them for comments of your articles and other content.
-Moreover, the message boards enable product reviews with rating.
-Similarly to Forums, they can also be moderated.
+Moreover, message boards enable product reviews with ratings.
+Similar to forums, they can also be moderated.

 Learn more about Message Boards

 In the Web 2.0 world, the visitors often become the authors of the website.
 Kentico comes with out-of-the-box support for user generated content.
 You can allow public users or site members to contribute with their own articles and media.
 This can be used for wiki pages, knowledge base articles or even for classifieds or partner directories.

 Learn more about Wiki and User Generated Content